On the distribution of the Hodge locus: Preliminaries

 \subsection{Level}

-\begin{defi} Given an irreducible polarizable $\RR$-Hodge structure $V_\RR$ of weight zero (thus $V_\CC = \bigoplus_{k \in \ZZ} V^{k, -k}$) its {\em level} is the largest integer $k$ such that $V^{k, -k} \not = 0$.
-We define the \emph{level} of an irreducible polarizable $\QQ$-Hodge structure $V$ as the maximum of the levels of the irreducible factors of $V_\RR:= V \otimes_\QQ \RR$, and the \emph{level} of a polarizable $\QQ$-Hodge structure as the minimum of the levels of its $\Q$-factors. \end{defi}
+\begin{defi} Given a simple $\RR$-Hodge-Lie algebra $\fg_\RR$, its {\em level} is the largest integer $k$ such that $\fg^{k} \not = 0$.
+The \emph{level} of a simple $\QQ$-Hodge-Lie algebra $\fg$ is the \emph{maximum} of the level of the irreducible factors of $\fg_\RR:= \fg \otimes_\QQ \RR$.
+The \emph{level} of a semi-simple $\QQ$-Hodge-Lie algebra is the \emph{minimum} of the levels of its simple factors.
+If $K= \Q$ or $\R$, the \emph{level} of a $K$-Hodge structure $V$ is the level of its adjoint $K$-Hodge-Lie Mumford-Tate algebra $\fg^\ad$. \end{defi}

+\begin{rmk} Notice that our \Cref{levelHS} is \emph{not} the standard one.
+Usually, the level of any pure real Hodge structure $V$ is defined as the maximum of $k-l$ for $V^{k,l}\not =0$.
+We believe that our definition, which takes into account only the adjoint Mumford-Tate Lie algebra of $V$, is more fundamental.
+For instance, the level of the weight $2$ Hodge structure $H^2(S, \QQ)$, for $S$ a $K3$-surface, is one for \Cref{levelHS}, reflecting the fact that the motive of $S$ is of abelian type, while it would be two with the usual definition. \end{rmk}

-It follows from \Cref{complex} that if $\VV$ is a polarizable $\ZZ$VHS on a smooth connected quasi-projective variety $S$, with generic Hodge datum $(\G, D)$ and algebraic monodromy group $\HH$, then any point $x \in D$ defines a $\QQ$-Hodge-Lie algebra structure on $\fg^\ad$ with $\QQ$-Hodge-Lie subalgebra $\fh$.
+It follows from \Cref{complex} that if $\VV$ is a polarizable $\ZZ$VHS on a smooth connected quasi-projective variety $S$, with generic Hodge datum $(\G, D)$ and algebraic monodromy group $\HH$, then any Hodge generic point $x\in \tilde{\Phi}(\widetilde{S^{\an}})$ defines a $\QQ$-Hodge-Lie algebra structure $\fg^\ad_x$ on $\fg^\ad$, with $\QQ$-Hodge-Lie subalgebra $\fh_x$.
 One immediately checks that the levels of these two structures are independent of the choice of the Hodge generic point $x$ in $D$.

-\begin{defi} Let $\VV$ be a polarizable $\ZZ$VHS on a smooth connected complex quasi-projective variety $S$, with generic Hodge datum $(\G, D)$.
-The \emph{level} of $\VV$ is the level of the $\QQ$-Hodge-Lie algebra $\fg^{\ad}_x$ for $x$ any Hodge generic point of $D$. \end{defi}
+\begin{defi} Let $\VV$ be a polarizable $\ZZ$VHS on a smooth connected complex quasi-projective variety $S$, with algebraic monodromy group $\HH$.
+The \emph{level} of $\VV$ is the level of the $\QQ$-Hodge-Lie algebra $\fh_x$ for $x$ any Hodge generic point of $\tilde{\Phi}(\widetilde{S^{\an}})$ . \end{defi}

-\begin{rmk} It follows immediately from the remarks above that the level of $\VV$ is at most the level of $\fh$. \end{rmk}